Controlled substance: Laws and enforcement

 In the United States, the Drug Enforcement Administration is the federal government agency responsible for suppressing the misuse of drugs and distribution by enforcing the Controlled Substances Act, which regulates activities with both the drugs themselves and certain precursors.
 Some U.S. states have additional restrictions for substances which might or might not be regulated by the federal government.
 During the Obama Administration, the federal government also voluntarily suspended enforcement of federal laws restricting marijuana where people were operating in compliance with state law.

 Some states in the U.S. have statutes against health care providers self-prescribing and/or administering substances listed in the Controlled Substance Act schedules.
 This does not forbid licensed providers from self-prescribing medications not on the schedules.

 The term Controlled Drug in the United Kingdom (CD) is used for substances governed by the Misuse of Drugs Act 1971.
-Other national drug prohibition laws include the Controlled Drugs and Substances Act (Canada) and the Misuse of Drugs Act 1975 (New Zealand), among many others.
+Other national drug prohibition laws include the Controlled Drugs and Substances Act (Canada) and the Misuse of Drugs Act 1975 (New Zealand), and many others.

 Within Europe controlled substance laws are legislated at the national rather than by the EU itself, with significant variation between countries in which and how chemicals are classified as controlled.
 Only drug precursor laws are legislated for at the European level.